Leave your message to get our quick response

 Classroom Training

-• 30 hours of interactive training with expert guidance.
+• 30 hours of OSCP training with expert guidance.

 • In-person training with hands-on access to penetration testing labs.

-• Small group format ensuring personalized attention and mentorship.
+• Small group format ensuring personalised attention and mentorship.

 • Practical exercises in a controlled cybersecurity environment.